 - Embedded forms

 Privy offers a free 15-day trial.
-Paid plans start at $29/month.
+Paid plans start at $30/month.

-While customer loyalty and repeat purchases are an important element to the overall health of your business, attracting new customers through customer acquisition can help you grow beyond your current base.
+While reducing churn and repeat purchases are an important element to the overall health of your new business, attracting new customers through customer acquisition can help you grow beyond your current base.

-Customer acquisition is about demystifying how customers discover your brand and why they buy from you, so you can optimize and scale that process.
-This will allow you to spend your marketing dollars more strategically and grow your business steadily over time.
+Customer acquisition is about demystifying how customers discover your brand and why they buy from you, so you can improve the customer experience.
+This will allow you to spend your marketing dollars more strategically, improve customer lifetime value, and grow your business steadily over time.

 Knowing which channels will work as a customer acquisition tool for your business involves continuously testing new channels and approaches, letting you find out what works best for your unique business and preventing you from being too reliant on a single source.